the-tatanka/personal-website/docs/threat-modeling/rapid-security-assessment.md

 Often there is no time or resources available for a detailed security assessment.

-Therefore, an security assessment is needed that can be performed very rapidly - similar to **Rapid Risk Assessment (RRA)** from Mozillla.
+Therefore, an security assessment is needed that can be performed very rapidly - similar to **Rapid Risk Assessment (RRA) from Mozillla**.

 The most important assets in an service are the data.
 That is why this approach is based on the data processed, stored or simply accessible by services.